uiowa/uiowa_auth/README.md

 ## Configuration
 Configure the samlauth module as per the metadata.
 If using the aggregate metadata provided by ITS, a good starting point is https://github.com/uiowa/uiowa/blob/master/docroot/profiles/custom/sitenow/config/sync/samlauth.authentication.yml.
 Note the empty strings set for sp_x509_certificate and sp_private_key.
 This is to prevent the samlauth module from reverting to the keys residing in a directory.

 Certain configuration items are blank to avoid exposing sensitive information.
-The following configuration items should be set via configuration overrides:
+The following configuration items should be set using [configuration overrides](https://www.drupal.org/docs/8/api/configuration-api/configuration-override-system):

 idp_entity_id
 idp_single_sign_on_service